AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 !!! info
     Note that the organizers will execute the competition framework on a workstation incorporating Intel Core i9 14th Gen 14900K CPU, NVIDIA GeForce RTX 4090 GPU, and 64 GB RAM (or a similar configuration).
 This machine will be simultaneously running the simulator container, devkit container, screen recorder and data logger.
 Kindly develop your algorithms while considering these computational requirements.

-### 1.2.
-Graphical User Interface (GUI)
+### User Interface

 <p align="justify">
-AutoDRIVE Simulator's GUI consists of a toolbar encompassing two panels for observing and interacting with key aspects of the simulator in real-time, namely <b>Menu</b> and <b>Heads-Up Display (HUD)</b>.
+AutoDRIVE Simulator's graphical user interface (GUI) consists of a toolbar encompassing two panels for observing and interacting with key aspects of the simulator in real-time, namely <b>Menu</b> and <b>Heads-Up Display (HUD)</b>.
 Both the panels can be enabled or disabled using the burger icons provided on the toolbar; the figure above illustrates both the GUI panels being enabled.
 The menu panel on the left-hand side helps configure and control some important aspects of the simulation with just a few clicks.
 The HUD panel on the right-hand side helps visualize prominent simulation parameters along with vehicle status and sensory data, while hosting a time-synchronized data recording functionality that can be used to export simulation data for a specific run.
 </p>

-#### 1.2.1.
-Menu Panel
+#### Menu Panel

 <ul class="justify-list">
   <li><b>IP Address Field:</b> Input field to specify IP address for the machine running the devkit (default is 127.0.0.1, i.e., standard address for IPv4 loopback traffic).